 It’s all about trust and transparency.
 In the wake of the Cambridge Analytica scandal, large tech companies lost billions in market value.
 The reputation of their leadership teams still suffers significant blows as many broke the trust they had established with their users.
-This hard earned trust may take months if not years to rebuild which may be the biggest concern for the industry and regulators.
+This hard-earned trust may take months if not years to rebuild which may be the biggest concern for the industry and regulators.
 Most of the tech giants are data companies so trust matters.
 Trust is the currency underpinning the data exchange entire businesses are built on.
 Tech companies provide digital utilities that are valued so much people spend large swathes of their digital lives on them.
-In exchange these people hand over their data so it can be monetized through advertisers.
+In exchange, these people hand over their data so it can be monetized through advertisers.
 Users are prepared to do this because they trusted the tech giants.
 If this trust breaks down, so does the entire business.

 This is true for any company for which data is crucial to their business model.
-If you think of it, this applies to pretty much every company the digital age.
+If you think of it, this applies to pretty much every company in the digital age.
 It’s hard to think of a business for which data will not be at the core of the value they create for their customers.
 For some companies data has become the sole business model.
 So as data is becoming increasingly ubiquitous, any company that doesn’t take consumer trust seriously, especially as it relates to data privacy and transparency, could be in a painful predicament soon.
 A perhaps even bigger risk though is that they will miss out on the promise of data in the connected world.

 How data improves people’s lives

 The opportunities for businesses to use data to build experiences, products and services for their customers extend far beyond the big tech advertising-based model.
 Data genuinely help people live safer, healthier and more convenient lives.
-Here are some real life examples of projects Sentiance works on with their clients.
+Here are some real-life examples of projects Sentiance works on with their clients.